Today, we’ll walk you through a complete electric and gas-powered pole saw review guide so you can find out the most suitable one for your needs!

 Working with a cleared-out area is much more efficient and safer.
 Start by removing any old trees and stumps, boulders, or uneven stones out of your way.

-You’ll often be looking up while using the pole saw, so you have to eliminate any tripping hazard that can cause a problem while working.
+You’ll often be looking up while using the pole saw, so you must eliminate any tripping hazards that can cause a problem while working.

-This tripping hazard also includes the pole saw’s power cord itself when it’s operating, so you have to be extra careful.
+This tripping hazard also includes the pole saw’s power cord when operating, so you must be extra careful.

 After clearing out your work area, make sure that you limit movement into the area by cordoning it off to protect people and machines (such as backyard grills) from any falling branches.